Paulo-Lopes-Estevao/sqlc-generate-crud/README.md

 # sqlc generate crud

-is a library that generates CRUD in sql operations for a struct using.
+is a library that generates CRUD sql operations for a struct using the sqlc structure.

 ## Case of use